1950 French Annapurna expedition: Descent to Base Camp

 Couzy was at the camp so he and Schatz were able to assist Herzog, Rébuffat and Lachenal down the Sickle cliff to Camp IV where there were some sherpas sheltering.
 Meanwhile, Terray had chosen to stay at IVA trying to get the blood circulation back into his feet.
 Schatz climbed back up to help him descend, also taking the opportunity to recover the still camera from the crevasse shelter – the cine camera he could not find.
 As the six climbers descended below Camp IV the air temperature rose rapidly and a crack appeared in the snow right under Herzog's roped group.
 An avalanche swept them down about 500 feet until their rope caught on a ridge.
 Herzog was left dangling upside down with his rope round his neck while his two sherpas were caught on their end of the rope.
 Descending further in agony Herzog was becoming reconciled to being close to death.
 Eventually they reached the comparative safety of Camp II.
 Herzog now felt he had succeeded as leader – even if he now died his companions would be safe and the mountain had been conquered.

-At Camp II Oudot, the physician, injected Herzog and Lachenal to help improve their blood flow.
+At Camp II Oudot, the expedition's doctor, injected Herzog and Lachenal to help improve their blood flow.
 The injections in the arteries of legs and arms were excruciatingly painful and they needed to be repeated for many days afterwards.
 On 7 June everyone started descending again with Herzog, Lachenal and Rébuffat lying on sledges.
 Needing to hurry before the monsoon made the Miristi Kola impassable through flooding, they reached Camp I as the sky clouded over and heavy rains started.
 From here, on 8 June, they wrote a telegram, announcing that Annapurna had been climbed, to be taken by a runner for sending to Devies in Paris.
 The route to Base Camp was over terrain unsuitable for sledges so Herzog and Lachenal were carried on the backs of sherpas.
 Once at base, and just at the right time, a large team of porters arrived to transport the whole expedition back to Lete on the Gandaki River.